kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 with intervals.
 Calling can only be controlled at the chromosome level using a `chr_len`.
 Our pipeline will make this file based on the chromosomes present in the input intervals.

+The `chr_len` file is further restricted when providing a `b_allele` input.
+Control-FREEC uses the `b_allele` VCF for B-allele frequency (BAF) calculations.
+If your `b_allele` VCF has zero calls on a chromosome present in the `chr_len` file, Control-FREEC will throw an error.
+To circumvent this error, the pipeline will remove any chromosomes in the `chr_len` file not found in the `b_allele` VCF.

 ### Whole Exome Sequencing (WXS) Interval Preparation